 24. The two, however, had different motives.
 Kassyapa's motive was to obtain protection against Muchalinda Naga.
-The Blessed Lord thought that one day Kassyapa will give him opportunity to propound his gospel.
+The Blessed Lord thought that one day Kassyapa will [=would] give him [an] opportunity to propound his gospel.

 25. But Kassyapa showed no such inclination.
 He thought that the Blessed Lord was only a miracle maker and nothing more.